bmionescu/Semantic-Segmentation-Suite/docs/README.md

 ### What's New

 - This repo has been depricated and will no longer be handling issues.
 Feel free to use as is :)
+- (Comments from the forker) this fork is because I couldn't use this repo on Ubuntu 24 due to the use of deprecated functions
+- `python3 -m venv .` from the roof of this repo
+- `source bin/activate`
+- `python3 -m pip install -r requirements.txt`

 ## Description
 This repository serves as a Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following: